-The Municipal Act enables Councils to pass by-laws for the preservation of trees.
+The Municipal Act enables Councils to pass by-laws for the preservation of non-invasive historically planted trees.
 While the City of Hamilton does not have a City-wide private tree by-law, the former Town of Dundas does that was introduced prior to amalgamation.
-By-law 4513-99, as amended, is a By-law to prohibit or regulate the injury or destruction of trees in certain areas of Dundas.
+By-law 4513-99, as amended, is a By-law to prohibit or regulate the injury or destruction of trees in certain areas of Dundas as well as replanting.
 Of note, the By-law does pertain to properties within the Cross-Melville Heritage Conservation District.

 The City does have Tree Protection Guidelines (TPG) which seek to provide direction and guidance for property owners and developers on how to inventory trees, as well as identifies principles for tree protection and retention during construction and Planning Act applications.

-In addition to By-law 4513-99 and the TPG, for the past two years, the City has been working with stakeholders, residents and various City departments to prepare an Urban

-Forest Strategy (UFS).
-This document, currently in draft format, looks to guide protection, care and planting of trees and forests on public and privately-owned land to assist in sustaining the City's urban forest.
+In addition to By-law 4513-99 and the TPG, the City worked with stakeholders, residents and various City departments to prepare an Urban Forest Strategy (UFS).
+This document, approved by Council in July of 2023, looks to guide protection, care and planting of trees and forests on public and privately-owned land to assist in sustaining the City's urban forest.
 The UFS provides an overview of existing conditions, policies, partnerships, health benefits, as well as explores the challenges and opportunities for the City's forest.
 Dundas is currently estimated to have the highest percentage of canopy coverages within the urban area at approximately 40.3%.
 The Study Area consists of a high number of mature trees that contribute to the City's urban forest, but also to the character and health of the area.
-It is not uncommon for Heritage Conservation Districts Plans to identify mature vegetation (of a certain size) as an attribute.
+It is common for Heritage Conservation Districts Plans to identify mature vegetation (of a certain size) as an attribute.